-11. Train control access and Luggage verification
+11. Train control access and Luggage verification for international stations

 Provisions bellows are applicable for countries outside the Schengen area or will of the country authorities in the matter of immigration and luggage control.
 Such arrangements will have to be discussed before the project with the client and the competent authorities.